 “Students are definitely more aware of the different careers.
 They were amazed that professionals were willing to speak to them…of those who took part, more are speaking about healthcare as a possible career.”

 The online activity uses technology that students are familiar and comfortable with, meaning those who might be too shy to speak up in class are able to do so in the I’m a Medic environment.

 Fill in the registration form on this page and we’ll email you before the start of the next activity to ask if you want to take part with your students (on mobile?
 Scroll down).

 We provide all the resources and materials needed, whether you’re running I’m a Medic with just one class or a whole year group; including suggested lesson plans and modifications to suit different students’ abilities.

 We recommend spending at least 2 hours on the event.
-This will usually be 1 introductory lesson, 1 homework of reading more about the healthcare professionals and submitting questions and 1 lesson of live chat.
+This will usually be one introductory lesson, one piece of homework (we suggest reading healthcare workers’ profiles and posting questions in ASK) and one lesson of live chat with the healthcare workers.